yonatancoo/KernelPractice/ResearchJournal.md

 After downgrading the system freezes the moment the address of write is overriden.
 Hijacked worked for the first time!
 The reason it froze was due to the signature change I speculated about above, after changing it to receive registry pointers it works.

+After trying to override the buffer passed on to write & failing (The buffer won't always represent a string, which makes it harder to work with) I've decided to try and work with gedents64, which is the sys call used to retreive information about the files in the directory.